microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update.md

 |Content-Type|application/json.
 Required.|

 ## Request body
-In the request body, supply the new values for the fileStorageContainer properties.
+In the request body, supply the new values for the **fileStorageContainer** properties.
 Existing properties not included in the request body maintain their previous values.
-To optimize performance, you shouldn't include existing values that didn't change.
+To optimize performance, don't include existing values that didn't change.

 ## Response
 If successful, this method returns a `200 OK` response code and an updated [fileStorageContainer](../resources/filestoragecontainer.md) object in the response body.